Calls from many women have been have been heard and now sanitary products will no longer be taxed as of 1 April 2019.

 Currently, there are notable women in prominent economics positions in South Africa and who are a part of shaping the economy of the country.

-Prof Ingrid Woolard, Dr Thabi Leoka, Dr Neva Makgetla, Prof Ada Jansen and Lynn Moeng are five women on the nine-member VAT panel reviewing the list of products that should be VAT exempted, with a view to easing the burden of poverty for many South Africans.
-On the list of things that should be zero-rated, along with school uniforms and nappies, are sanitary pads.
+Prof Ingrid Woolard, Dr Thabi Leoka, Dr Neva Makgetla, Prof Ada Jansen and Lynn Moeng are five women on the nine-member VAT panel, who had the view to ease the burden of poverty for many South Africans.
+On the list of things that should be zero-rated, along with school uniforms and nappies, were sanitary pads.

 We spoke to Professor Ingrid Woolard, who is the first female dean of the economic and management science faculty at Stellenbosch University, and she says that "it is interesting to be a woman in leadership in this sort of role.